ConPaaS-team/conpaas/docs/userguide.rst

 Autoscaling
 -----------

-One of the worries of a service owner, is the trade-off between the performance of the service, and the cost of running it.
-The service owner can add nodes to improve the performance of the service which will have more nodes to balance the load, or remove nodes from the service to decrease the cost per hour, but increase the load per node.
+One of the worries of a service owner is the trade-off between the performance of the service and the cost of running it.
+The service owner can add nodes to improve the performance of the service, which will have more nodes to balance the load, or remove nodes from the service to decrease the cost per hour, but increase the load per node.